-We envision a future where we live in a world where children and parents advance their full potential, transforming the communities in which we live.
+We envision a world where all children and families have equitable access to resources and opportunities to reach their fullest potential, transforming the communities in

 The story of AVANCE began in 1972 when two Cornell University doctoral students studying under Dr. Urie Bronfenbrenner created the Mother-Infant Program in Dallas.
 A year later in September of 1973, Dr. Gloria Rodriguez founded AVANCE and began offering classes at the Marisol Housing Project on